-From September 2020, The Foundation Year will be welcoming all international students to join the course.* In 2019, we will be accepting students with Tier 1 or Tier 2 visa status only.
+From September 2020, The Foundation Year will be welcoming all international students to join the course.* Applications for The Foundation Year 2020-21 will open in September 2019.

 Q.Are the entry requirements for the course different for international students?

 The application process for The Foundation Year for international applicants is the same as for UK/EEA applicants.
 However, International students applying from outside of the EU/EEA* must have a Tier 4 (General) student visa to study in the UK.
 If you are already in the UK under a different immigration category and are not restricted from studying, your application will be considered.
 Applicants will need to provide evidence of this permission before enrolling on the course.
 Applicants must provide proof of their English language proficiency to apply for a Tier 4 (General) student visa.
 Further information can be found on the Immigration, Visas & Fees page.

 Q.Do I need a visa to study on The Foundation Year?

 Yes, international students applying from outside of the EU/EEA* must have a Tier 4 (General) student visa to study in the UK.
 If you are already in the UK under a different immigration category and are not restricted from studying, your application will be considered.
 You will need to provide evidence of this permission before enrolling on the course.
 Further information can be found on the Immigration, Visas & Fees page.

 Q. I am applying from a country inside the EU/EEA, how should I apply?*

 Students applying from a country within the EU/EEA should apply using the UK application form.
 The deadline for UK and EU/EEA applications is Sunday 17 February 2019, midnight (GMT).
 Please see the UK Applications page for further details.